rachelbaker/Font-Awesome-WordPress-Plugin/README.md

 Enables easy use of the Font Awesome icon font set from within WordPress.
 Icons can be inserted using either HTML or a shortcode.

-Font Awesome is a pictographic font set of 220 icons.
-The icons are infitinely scalable and screen reader compatible.
+Font Awesome is a pictographic font set of 249 icons.
+The icons are infinitely scalable and screen reader compatible.

-A full list of the 220 Font Awesome icons is available: [http://fortawesome.github.com/Font-Awesome/#all-icons](http://fortawesome.github.com/Font-Awesome/#all-icons)
+A full list of the 249 Font Awesome icons is available: [http://fortawesome.github.com/Font-Awesome/#all-icons](http://fortawesome.github.com/Font-Awesome/#all-icons)

 ##Usage Instructions